IN THIS ARTICLE:

-Unlike SEO or organic social, Google Ads for startups allows you to reach potential customers immediately—at the exact moment they’re searching for a solution.
+Startups don't have the luxury of slow channels.
+Unlike SEO or organic social, Google Ads puts you in front of potential customers at the exact moment they're looking for a solution.

-You control spend and targeting
+You control ad spend and targeting from day one

 You can scale what works and pause what doesn't